 Taking the PSAT and not obtaining scores for each section would be meaningless.
-There is no point in making efforts and ignoring the results.
-Only on the basis of PSAT scores is one able to understand his skill level and consequently prepare for SAT.
-The importance of PSAT scores can be understood from the following utilities of the scores.
+Only on the basis of this score is one able to understand his skill level and consequently prepare for SAT.

-PSAT scores are used by schools to analyze student performance, compare the performance of their students at state and national levels, and evaluate the quality of education they provide.
-Schools can obtain optional score data on making extra payments.
-The data can be used by them to improve their student performance and their own education system.
+The scores are used by schools to analyze student performance, compare the performance of their students at state and national levels and evaluate the quality of education they provide.
+This information can then be used by school authorities to improve their student performance and their own education system.

 PSAT Score Report

-There are five main parts of the PSAT score report.
+There are five main parts of the score report.

 Apart from these, you get a percentile rank for each section.
 A percentile rank is the percentage of students who scored lesser than you did in the section.
 If your percentile rank in a section is 78th, then you have performed better than 78% test takers.
 The results of sophomores are compared among sophomores for calculating percentile ranks; similarly, for juniors the results are compared among juniors.